CodeJamboree/web-request-queue/README.md

 webRequest.setThrottleMax(10);
 webRequest.setThrottlePeriod(60);
 ```
-## Progress Delay
+## Progress

-You can set how often the progress log will display statistics.
-An estimate of time remaining will be calculated and displayed as well based on the average request rate and remaining/queued requests.
+You can set display a progress report when you have a large number of reqeusts in the queue.
+It will attempt to estimate the time remaining based on the number of requests in the queue, or the total number of expected requests that you had set.
+By default, progress reports are disabled.

 ```js
 // log progress output every 15 seconds